albertojuanL/kafkajs-buffer/README.md

 const producerBuffer = new KafkajsBuffer(producer, options);
 ```

 To send the messages, push them into the buffer.
 Similar to how you would send them using Kafkajs.
-Basically, replacing Kafkajs "send(...)" by KafkajsBuffer "push(...)" calls.
+Basically, replacing Kafkajs "send(...)" with KafkajsBuffer "push(...)" calls.

 ```typescript
   producerBuffer.push({